tomichj/bash_dotfiles/README.md

 Files included in platform/ will only be sourced if on the apropriate platform.
 Platform is determined using 'uname -s'.
-Currently configuration is only provided for Darwin/Mac OS X, but Linux and SunOS support may be added in the near future.
+Currently configuration is only provided for Darwin/Mac OS X, but Linux support may be added in the near future.

 ## what's inside